 Is Los Angeles safe to visit right now?

 While there’s no such thing as a perfect Los Angeles safety guide, we’ll do our best to provide the necessary security advice and tips to help you enjoy the safest trip to L.A.
-Do additional research, especially if you’re an inexperienced traveler.
-But whether experienced or not, we recommend you check your government's official travel guidelines for the city and country you're visiting as part of your travel preparations.
+Do additional research, even if you're a seasoned traveler.
+We recommend you check your government's official travel guidelines for the city and country you're visiting as part of your travel preparations.

 Top petty crimes and scams in Los Angeles affecting tourists